birkirbrynjarsson/TGRAF-3d-Maze/README.md

 - Explain every variable and where and how it is used.
 1. Make sure to describe the relationship between vertex and fragment shaders, even if most of the work is in one of them.
 1. Get across the fact that we understand our shaders, within them and how that affects around them in OpenGL.

+`attribute` vertex list sent each time into main as the shaders gets executed.
+`uniform` variables are only used within the shader.
+These are the common variables that we've used and have handles to in our Java program.
+`varying` variables brought along the entire OpenGl pipeline.

 ### Vertex shader - Simple3D.vert
 ```c++